locationtech/jts/doc/JTS_Version_History.md

 * Fix generation of Voronoi diagrams for cases with sites in a square (#447)
 * Fix use of clipping envelope in `VoronoiDiagramBuilder`

+## JTS TestBuilder

+### Functionality Improvements

+* Add a CLI to run operations on file input

 ## JTS TestRunner

 ### Functionality Improvements

 * Allow test files/dirs to be specified as free args
+* Add cmd options to run operation on file input

 <!-- ================================================================ -->